Israeli Americans: History

-Israeli immigration to the United States developed during the 1980s and 1990s due to a number of reasons, including continuing conflict with the Palestinians and high taxes and lack of affordable housing available in their homeland.
-Also, the acquisition of aspects of American culture (especially fashion and entertainment) in Israel caused many Israelis to want to have the economic and educational opportunities of the United States.

 Demographics

-Since the declaration of the State of Israel, and until today, many Israelis emigrated to the United States.
-The 2000 United States census estimated that nearly 110,000 Israelis lived in the United States back then, while other unsourced estimates say the number is much higher, around 500,000.
+Since the establishment of the State of Israel in May 1948, and until today, many Israelis emigrated to the US.
+The 2000 US census estimated that nearly 110,000 Israelis lived in the US back then, while other unsourced estimates say the number is much higher, around 500,000.
 A considerable numbers of Israelis, estimated broadly from 200,000 to three times that figure, have moved abroad in the recent decades (Yerida).

-According to statistics from the United States Department of Homeland Security, between 1949 and 2015, about 250,000 Israelis acquired permanent residency in the United States.
+According to statistics from the US Department of Homeland Security, between 1949 and 2015, about 250,000 Israelis acquired permanent residency in the US.
 The statistics did not track those who eventually moved back to Israel.
 In 2012, a Global Religion and Migration Database constructed by the Pew Research Center showed that there were a total of 330,000 native-born Israelis, including 230,000 Jews, living outside of Israel, in the United States and elsewhere around the world, approximately 4% of Israel's native-born Jewish population.
-Based on current estimates of Israel-born Jewish migrants to the U.S. of 140,000, two thirds of Jewish Israeli native emigrants have settled in the U.S. and the remaining third in Canada, Europe, South America, South Africa and the remainder of the world.
+Based on current estimates of Israel-born Jewish migrants to the US of 140,000, two thirds of Jewish Israeli native emigrants have settled in the US and the remaining third in Canada, Europe, South America, South Africa, and the remainder of the world.

-In addition to native-born Israelis and Israelis who originally immigrated to Israel from other countries and then moved on to the United States, there have been American Jews who immigrated to Israel and became Israeli citizens, lived there for a certain period of time, and later returned to the United States.
+In addition to native-born Israelis and Israelis who originally immigrated to Israel from other countries and then moved on to the United States, there have been American Jews who immigrated to Israel and became Israeli citizens, lived there for a certain period of time, and later returned to the US.
 Israeli demographer Yinon Cohen estimated the number of American-born Israelis who had returned to the United States to be between 30,000 and 60,000 by 1990, and between 53,000 and 75,000 in 2000.